longyan97/EyeglassFilter/README.md

 # Webcam Eyeglass Blur Filter

-## This Python program is used in video conferencing to automatically locate and blur your eyeglass areas in video streams in order to prevent inforamtion leakage from eyeglass optical reflections based webcam peeking.
+## This Python program is used in video conferencing to automatically locate and blur your eyeglass areas in video streams in order to prevent information leakage from eyeglass optical reflections based webcam peeking.